 Professor Fred Chong and co-principal investigator receive a National Science Foundation research grant to study quantum error correction schemes.

 Main Research Areas: biomedical engineering & high-speed communications

 Recognitions: NIH New Innovator (2010) and NSF Career (2011) awards

 Tell Us About Your Research:

 My research encompasses two major areas: (1) Design automation and test for electronic systems and (2) Mobile computer vision and embedded systems.
 In the first area, the research addresses challenges of ensuring correctness and reliability of complex integrated systems.
 Throughout my career, I've developed a number of techniques that have led to the availability of low-cost and high-quality solutions for validation and testing of high-performance and robust silicon integrated circuits as well as of flexible electronics.
 In the second area, my group developed a number of solutions for fast and accurate content analysis in images and videos, with an increasing focus on mobile applications that have limited hardware and energy resources.

-How and Why Did You Get Into Your Area of Research and Why UCSB?
 Electronic design automation (EDA) and test are critical areas for the semiconductor industry and their research involves hardware and software, as well as algorithms and methodologies, and has strong "systems" components.
 These attributes are very attractive to me and thus helped provide me a long-lasting research career in this field.
 Mobile embedded systems, which have a broad spectrum of applications and are technically sophisticated, is multidisciplinary in nature and also interests me.